Do the following self questionnaire to get a feel if a parrot is right for your family.

 22) Why is it important that large parrots and small parrots never mix?

 Link to a guided answer sheet to compare your answers: https://docs.google.com/document/u/1/d/1HU6bAg1Pc3RW_g2cmQVYM_gtNkFckjvDgUwAdDw27Ug/pub

 Caring for a parrot can be very rewarding but is also a huge commitment and responsibility.
 Parrots aren't for everyone!
 Your local animal shelter is full of animals needing forever homes!
 If you have any further questions or would like us to go over this with you, feel free to contact us!
 One of our volunteers will respond as soon as we can.
-It's important to really do your research and know what to expect from a parrot companion.
+It's important to really do your research and know what your getting into before adopting a parrot companion.